 Skewers make me think of chicken and steak.
 But, meatballs are just as good!
 You can make so many combinations when making skewers.

 Cheeseburger skewers are a fun and different way to get the same great taste.
-Slide a cooked meatball on, little slice of cheese, cherry tomato, pickle and lettuce.
+Slide a cooked meatball on, a little slice of cheese, cherry tomato, pickle, and lettuce.
 Wow, my mouth is watering just talking about it.

 Meatballs with peppers and onions skewered are a great summer meal on the BBQ.
 You can get really creative and do pasta and meatballs on skewers.

 Using ziti, fresh mozzarella balls, cherry tomatoes, basil leaves, and meatballs, delicious!

 Really anything you can skewer and you think goes well with hamburger will make a great savory dinner and it’s easy to throw together.

 6. Texas Toast